joshtynjala/building-adobe-air-applications/developing-air-applications-for-mobile-devices/setting-mobile-application-properties.md

 the `InfoAdditions` element or `initialWindow` element).

-If you want to use different settings on different devices, specify your default value as the `requestedDisplayResolution` element’s value.
+If you want to use different settings on different devices, specify your default value as the `requestedDisplayResolution` element's value.
 Use the `excludeDevices` attribute to specify devices that should use the opposite value.
 For example, with the following code, high resolution mode is used for all devices that support it except 3rd-generation iPads, which use standard